mlii0117/COV-CTR/Datasets/README.md

+We have updated the report.csv which add the impression for each image.

+For Mac users, please use 'encoding='gbk'' to read the csv file.

 If you are interested in this dataset and would like to jointly augment this dataset, please connect us: Mingjie.Li@monash.edu

 If you use this dataset, please cite us paper.